Outsourcing Insights

 What Small Business Tasks Should You Outsource?

 Not every task is a good candidate for outsourcing.
-The best functions to hand off are those that are:
+The best functions to hand off are those that are (a) time-consuming but not central to your unique value, or (b) specialist work that requires expertise you don’t have in-house.

 Here are the highest-impact areas of outsourcing business tasks for SMEs: